7 Contact Form UX Mistakes That Cost You Enquiries (And How to Fix Them)

 Why Contact Forms Fail More Easily Than Other Forms

-Contact forms occupy a unique and fragile position in the user journey.
-Unlike checkout forms or sign-up forms, contact forms are entirely optional.
-There is no purchase in progress.
-There is no account being created.
-The user is choosing to begin a conversation — and that choice is easily abandoned.
+Contact forms sit in a uniquely fragile spot in the journey.
+Unlike checkout forms or sign-up forms, they are entirely optional.
+There is no purchase in progress and no account being created; the user is choosing to start a conversation, and that choice is easily abandoned.

 The 7 Most Common Contact Form UX Mistakes